adrianhall/adrianhall.github.io/_posts/2022/2022-09-01-blazor-wasm-aad-auth-part-1.md

 ## Next steps

 Actually, there isn't a lot to do right now.
-I can't test this out until I've completed the client side of things, which will allow me to sign in to the Blazor WASM app and pull authenticated information.
-That will be covered in the next blog post.
+I can't test this out completely until I've completed the client side of things, which will allow me to sign in to the Blazor WASM app and pull authenticated information.
+However, I can run a Postman check to pull `/WeatherForecast` to ensure it returns a 401 Unauthorized error code.

+The client piece is covered in the [next blog post]({% post_url 2022/2022-09-02-blazor-wasm-aad-auth-part-2 %}).
 Until then, happy coding!